-OMAU, NEW ZEALAND — Another long day in the car awaited us, as we left Abel Tasman and drove 250km to Westport on New Zealand’s west coast, passing the northern edge of the Southern Alps.
+OMAU, NEW ZEALAND — Another long day in the car awaited us, as we left Abel Tasman and drove 250 kilometers to Westport on New Zealand’s west coast, passing the northern edge of the Southern Alps.

 The Barn campground was nice enough, but we could definitely tell the difference between family and backpacker campgrounds.
-In New Zealand, Department of Conservation campgrounds tend to be cleaner, family-oriented with kids, and the clientele is more open to have conversations with old fogey like us.
+In New Zealand, Department of Conservation campgrounds tend to be cleaner and family-oriented, and the clientele is more open to having conversations with old folks like us.
 At this campground, the kids had parties every night until the wee hours, there were live cicadas in the sink because people left the window open overnight and the sinks were clogged with leftover food.
 It was definitely more “roughing it” than we were used to.

 While we were having breakfast on the porch of the kitchen/living area, we did talk to one of the cool dudes.
 He was the bus driver for a company called Stray, which operates hop-on, hop-off buses that are popular with backpackers.
 The driver told us it’s mostly younger people, but he has a couple in their 60s on this trip (we felt sorry for them), and today’s destination was Westport.
 It seems that everybody is on the same circuit with the same stops we are.